 MNT study will prepare you for a career in a clinical setting, collaborating with doctors and helping patients make life-changing, and even life-saving, nutrition and lifestyle choices.

-Degrees, which can be earned through both online and on-campus course work (with one semester of campus study required), include:
+Degrees, which can be earned through both online and on-campus course work include:

-- Master of Science (MS): six-credit thesis required
+- Master of Science (MS) – Research: six-credit thesis required

 The internship concentrates on medical nutrition therapy (MNT) in which interns spend:

-- 12-13 weeks rotation (520 hours) in hospital nutrition therapy (12 weeks for those attending the Diabetes Camp)
+- Nutrition Therapy Rotation (520 hours): 13 weeks in a hospital (12 weeks for those attending the Diabetes Camp)